OlexiiMelnik/taxi-service/README.md

-﻿# taxi-service 🚕
+﻿# 🚖taxi-service🚖
-# Project description
+# Project description👍
 A web application that supports authentication is used in compliance with the SOLID, CRUD principle and Dependency Injection.
 # Features
 - registration of drivers